pointlander/barter/README.md

 The adjacency matrix is fed into page rank.
 The entropy is calculated over the page rank output probabilities.
 ## Future work
-- The adjacency matrix is symmetric which may result is a loss of clustering accuracy.
+- The adjacency matrix is symmetric which may result in a loss of clustering accuracy.
 The adjacency matrix can be made asymmetric through the dropout algorithm, adding in noise, or multiplying the Iris vectors by random transforms.
-- It might be possible to randomly select vectors in a non-uniform manner by using the page ranks (the algorithm now requiring fewer iterations).
+- It might be possible to randomly select vectors in a non-uniform manner by using the page ranks (the algorithm now requiries fewer iterations).
 - A distributed implementation might work.
 In a simple implementation trades might be one sided.
-If Ethereum contracts are used trades could be fair (with high computational overhead).
+If Ethereum contracts are used, trades could be fair (with high computational overhead).